It feels appropriate that, before we resume gathering together in Lavish Mercy tomorrow, I comment a bit on my time away from the blog.

-“I know.
+And in my spirit, I heard this answer, “I know.
 I lived it for the love of every one of you.”

 That fountain of love and mercy continues to nourish our lives in the Eucharistic community of faith practicing the works of mercy.
 We are the threads which bind one other to God’s heart.

 Paul knew this.
 That’s why he prayed this beautiful prayer for his beloved Ephesian community.
 Our second reading offers an example of Paul’s magnificent benedictions and doxologies.
 As he prays for the Ephesians, so he prays for us.
 These prayers are exalted, yet simple.
 They thrill the soul who prays them.
 They place us, in awe and thanksgiving, fully in the divinely generous, Sweet Heart of Christ.